maercu/ciscosupportexamples/xml_processing/README.md

 }
 ```

-Can you spot the difference?
+Do you spot the difference?
 Have a look at the data type of the interface value (parsed_xml["data"]["interfaces"]["interface"]): If there are multiple interfaces, like in our first example, xmltodict puts all interfaces in a list, if there is just one, the resulting value is a dict.

 ![Diff](out_diff.png)